 What could be better: Along with generating a good volume of leads, SmartBear should also have focused on quality lead management with gated content, progressive profiling, and other capabilities that a smart marketing automation platform offers.

 (3) Personalization Increased online registrations by 15%: Brainshark

 Third, in our list of marketing automation examples to follow is Brainshark.

-Brainshark is a B2B software provider offered a freemium product for a product of its enterprise solution and a free trial for a different product.
+Brainshark is a B2B software provider that offered a freemium product for its enterprise solution and a free trial for a different product.
 The challenge was converting their non-paying users into customers.
-To convert freemium users into paying customers, Brainshark first ran some analysis to understand the why behind ‘freemium’ users would not convert.
+To convert freemium users into paying customers, Brainshark first ran some analysis to understand why ‘freemium’ users would not convert.

 They discovered that:

 - Those users who signed up for the free product weren’t always using it

 - Users would register but never even start using the product